Last Updated on August 6, 2022 by Max

 Heterocyclic amines (HCAs) are carcinogenic compounds found in meats cooked at high temperatures.
 Chicken is the principal source of HCAs in the United States diet.
 Five most common HCAs (IQ, MeIQ, MeIQx, DiMeIQx, and PhIP) were tested in the chicken skinless breasts, cooked by different methods: pan-fried, oven-broiled, or grilled/barbecued to three degrees of doneness: just until done, well done, or very well done.
 Whole chickens also were roasted or stewed.
-High levels of PhIP (from 12 to 480 ng/g cooked meat) were found in the breasts regardless of cooking method, and its concentration increased with the doneness of the meat.
+High levels of PhIP (from 12 to 480 ng/g of cooked meat) were found in the breasts regardless of the cooking method, and its concentration increased with the doneness of the meat.
 However, PhIP was not detected in the whole roasted and stewed chicken.
-So some cooking ways produce PhIP, a known carcinogen of colon and breast cancers in rodents and probably in humans too.
-The levels of PhIP found in the chicken were much higher than what has been reported previously in red meat.
+So some cooking methods produce PhIP, a known carcinogen of colon and breast cancers in rodents and humans.
+The levels of PhIP found in the chicken were much higher than reported in red meat.

 Post-diagnostic consumption of chicken with the skin has been reported to increase the risk of cancer progression by 2.26 times.
 According to the National Cancer Institute, the mutagenicity of broiled, well-done chicken, cooked and consumed with skin, is as 3-folds as it is prepared the same way, but the skin is discarded.

-In another study association of unprocessed and processed red meat, poultry, and eggs consumption and risk of lethal prostate cancer in presumably healthy and post-diagnostic men were examined.
+In another study association between unprocessed and processed red meat, poultry, and eggs consumption and the risk of lethal prostate cancer in presumably healthy and post-diagnostic men were examined.
 27, 607 men were followed from 1994 to 2008.